muzairkhattak/multimodal-prompt-learning/index.md

 ## Effectiveness of MaPLe

-<p align="justify">Below figure shows MaPLe per class analysis for selected datasets in the order of increasing diversity (distribution gap w.r.t CLIP pretraining dataset, ie generic objects).
+<p align="justify">Below figure shows percentage of classes where <b>MaPLe > Co-CoOp</b> for selected datasets in the order of increasing diversity (distribution gap w.r.t CLIP pretraining dataset, ie generic objects).
 The overall trend indicates that MaPLe is more effective than Co-CoOp as the diversity of the dataset increases. </p>

 <center> <img src="docs/per_class_analysis.png" width="600"> </center>